-The completion of a three-year Australian bachelor’s degree in any field or a master’s degree in any field is required.
+Completion of a three-year Australian bachelor’s degree in any field or a higher level qualification.
 International students with equivalent qualifications are eligible.

-Applicants in the financial services industry without a degree who have extensive (at least five years) relevant experience will be considered.
-Applicants holding a business-related Australian bachelor or master’s degree may be eligible for exemptions.
+Applicants holding a business-related Australian bachelor’s or master’s degree may be eligible for exemptions.

 IELTS Academic minimum overall score of 6.5 with no individual band less than 6.0.

 Recognition of prior learning (RPL) is available and will be assessed in accordance with TOP's RPL Policy.
-Please refer to the RPL Policy document and the Application for Credit Recognition form for further details.
+Please refer to the Application for Recognition of Prior Learning and the RPL policy and procedure for further details.